Presageee/myJDBCFramework/README.md

 1.put the database.properties in the /src
 2.PropertiesLoad.config(properties name)
-3.init and get ConnectionFactoryBuilder by ConnectionFactoryBoss
+3.init ConnectionFactoryBuilder by ConnectionFactoryBoss
-4.get ConnectionFactory
+4.get ConnectionFactory by ConnectionFactoryBuilder
 5.get Connections
 6.begin transaction
 ...